NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Get Devices of Group.md

     User does not have the privilege to make changes to shared device groups.

 Response:
-    "You are not allowed to perform the operation.
-Failed! - {
+    "Failed to Get Devices from the Device Group! -
+    {
         "statusCode":799001,
         "statusDescription":"You are not allowed to perform the operation."